Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Optimal Solution

-Using the Youla parametrization from the previous subsection and the definitions above, we can reformulate OP1 as OP4, below.
+where we note that coefficients $\Irk{Q}(k)$ for $k<0$ must be zero in order for $\Tfz{Q} \in \Tfz{\Set{H}}_\infty$.
+Using the Youla parametrization from the previous subsection and the definitions above, we can reformulate OP1 as OP3, below.

-As such, OP4 has a countably-infinite-dimensional domain, it has a convex quadratic objective on this domain, and is subjected to an uncountably-infinite number of convex constraints, each of which is a linear matrix inequality parametrized by $\Omega \in [-\pi,\pi]$.
+As such, OP3 has a countably-infinite-dimensional domain, a convex quadratic objective on this domain, and uncountably-infinite convex constraints, each of which is a LMI parametrized by $\Omega\in[-\pi,\pi]$.
+Let the optimum objective be denoted $\gamma^\star$, and the associated optimum Markov sequence be denoted $\{ \Irk{Q}^\star(k), k \in \Set{Z}_{\geqslant 0} \}$.